jamesshore/quixote/src/descriptors/README.md

 A descriptor has the following key features, which should be implemented in this order.

 * It has tests.
+* It extends a `Descriptor` base class.
 * It provides factory methods for construction.
 * It resolves itself to a Value object: `value()`
-* It converts primitives to Value objects that are comparable to itself: `convert(arg, type)`
+* Optional: It converts primitives to Value objects that are comparable to itself: `convert(arg, type)`
 * It renders itself as a string: `toString()`
-* It extends the `Descriptor` base class.
 * It is returned from QElement or another descriptor
 * Optional: It provides properties or methods that return other descriptors.

 The following explanations use the (as yet fictional) example of a `BackgroundColor` descriptor.
 It represents the `background-color` CSS property.

-## Create tests
+## Create testbed

-Start out by creating a testbed that contains an element including the style you're going to test.
+Start out by creating a test element for the style you're going to test.

 For our `BackgroundColor` example, we create an element that has a background color.